How Long Can Defrosted Chicken Last In The Fridge?

 Can You Refreeze Defrosted Chicken?

 Refreezing defrosted chicken is generally not recommended.
 Once chicken has been thawed, it should be cooked within a few days to ensure its safety.
 Refreezing can compromise the quality and texture of the chicken, and there is a risk of bacterial growth.
-If you must refreeze, make sure the chicken was thawed in the refrigerator and has not been left out at room temperature.
+If you must refreeze, make sure the chicken was thawed in the refrigerator and has not been left out at room temperature, and refreeze it within 1 to 2 days.
 Be sure to check our guide on how long can frozen chicken defrost in the fridge for more detailed information.

 How Long Can Cooked Chicken Stay in the Fridge?